Bill to amend Rent Restriction Act to be tabled by end of fiscal year

 The Rent Restriction Act was first passed in 1944 and marked the birth of the Rent Assessment Board.
 Since then there have been 11 amendments, the last being done 37 years ago in 1983.

 “Without a doubt, there is a need for us to update the reform of the legislation for it to align with the current realities we face within Jamaica.
-The amendments that are being proposed in the Bill are very practical and will deal with issues that have been steady nuisances between landlords and tenants, such as arrears in rent, damage to property, unpaid utility bills, harassment and insufficient notice to quit,” Charles said.
+The amendments that are being proposed in the Bill are very practical and will deal with issues that have been steady nuisances between landlords and tenants, such as arears in rent, damage to property, unpaid utility bills, harassment and insufficient notice to quit,” he explained.

-The minister noted that the Bill will also propose another avenue for dealing with the issue of recovering possessions.
+The minister said the Bill will also propose another avenue for dealing with the issue of recovering possessions.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login